kontainapp/km/docs/image-targets.md

 * `make push-buildenv-image` - rare op, updates buildenv image
 * `make -C tests buildenv-local-fedora` is a convenience target which extracts prerequisites (DNF package list and libstdc++ lib) from buildenv image and installs on on local box, thus allowing to run regular `make`

+### Image Versions

+We use the following environment (and Makefile) variables to control which versions are used:

+* `IMAGE_VERSION` - use this version (aka Docker tag) for all container images.
+Default is `latest`
+* `BUILDENV_IMAGE_VERSION` - use this version (aka Docker tag) for all buildenv images.
+Default is `IMAGE_VERSION`

+For example, if IMAGE_VERSION is set to `myver`, then defaut for all buidlenv images will also be `myver`.
+If you want to use latest buldenv images with `myver` of test images, also et BUILDENV_IMAGE_VERSION to *latest*

 ### Testing in docker container, locally or remotely

 * `make testenv-image` - image with test environment - i.e. stuff needed for testing - bats code, /bin/time, timeout, etc.. (note: currently is *FROM buildenv*, can be scaled down if needed - since it's the only one pushed to Kubernetes for testing)
 * `make push-testenv-image` - pushes test image to registry.
-Since all test images are different, **we require to pass IMAGE_VERSION=version** for this target to work. **Version* can be SHA. or buildID, or other unique tag to diffirentiate images - e.g. CI uses `make testenv-image IMAGE_VERSION=CI-$(BuildId)`.
+Since all test images are different, **we require to pass IMAGE_VERSION=version** for this target to work. **Version* can be SHA. or buildID, or other unique tag to diffirentiate images - e.g. CI uses `make testenv-image IMAGE_VERSION=ci-$(BuildId)`.
 We will block *:latest* tag to avoid accidental conflicts.

 To run full test in Docker container (based on testenv-image) we provide 2 simple wrappers: